rahul-thatipamula/git-fast-learning/README.md

 ## 📄 License

-MIT License &copy; 2026 Rahul Thatipam.
+MIT License &copy; 2026 Rahul Thatipamula.
 Free for educational and open-source use.